 Adding World Trade Month Events

-If your organization is sponsoring an import-export event in May 2020, you can add it to the Events Calendar by completing the registration form on the World Trade Month Association website.
-All submissions are subject to review and approval by the Association.
+If your organization is sponsoring an import-export event in May 2021, you can add it to the events calendar by completing the registration form on the World Trade Month Association website.
+All submissions are subject to review and approval by the association.
 There is no charge for the listing.

-While May 2020 represents one of the most unusual and challenging months in anyone's memory, it does not diminish the importance of international trade to workers, small business owners, large corporations, our country, and the global economy.
+While the past year-and-a-half represents some of the most unusual and challenging times for world trade, it does not diminish the importance of international trade to workers, small business owners, large corporations, our country and the global economy.
 As we rebound from this crisis, it's important that we position ourselves and our companies to succeed.
 The World Trade Month events can help us do that.